nythrox/Flare.css-Docs/README.md

 <P>When using breakpoints in combination with automatic responsiveness, breakpoints no longer count for themselves and up, they count only for themselves.
 Example: <code>column twelve t-sixteen</code> instead of t-sixteen counting for tablet and up, it will only give the column size 16 at tablet.</P>

 <h4>Equal Size</h4>
 <p>You can also set the sizes of columns by adding equal-size-[one..sixteen] to its container.
-It means that all containers inside of the container will have the size of [one...sixteen] unless overwritten on the column tag.
+It means that all columns inside of the container will have the size of [one...sixteen] unless overwritten on the column tag.
 <p>Equal Size can have breakpoints (manual) or it can be used without breakpoints (automatic responsiveness).
 <br>
 Automatic Responsiveness (three columns per line on computer and flare handles the size on other screens)